On the Variance of Neural Network Training with respect to Test Sets and Distributions: Training details

 \subsection{ImageNet}

-For ImageNet we train ResNet-18 using flip and random resized crop augmentation.
-We train at resolution 192x192 for 100 epochs at batch size 1024, using SGD-momentum with learning rate 0.5, momentum 0.9, and weight decay 5e-5.
+For our ImageNet experiments (\Secref{sec:shift}, \Secref{sec:imagenet}) we train 1,000 ResNet-18s on ImageNet.
+We use standard random flip and random resized crop data augmentations.
+We train at resolution 192 for 100 epochs with batch size 1024, using SGD-momentum with learning rate 0.5, momentum 0.9, and weight decay 5e-5.
 We linearly ramp the learning rate up from 5e-5 to 0.5 by epoch 2, and then down to zero by the end of training.
-We use the FFCV dataloader here as well.
+We evaluate at resolution 256 with crop ratio 0.875.
+We use the FFCV dataloader here as well, and base our training on \url{https://github.com/libffcv/ffcv-imagenet}.